ruby-rdf/rdf-turtle/README.md

     end
     # => RDF::ReaderError

-Note that this requires the `rdfstar` option to be se.
+Note that this requires the `rdfstar` option to be set.

 ## Documentation
 Full documentation available on [Rubydoc.info][Turtle doc]